The Climate Neutrality Foundation

 • and finally, to use electricity from renewable sources to produce hydrogen that replaces fossil fuels in industry, but also in other sectors (Green Fuels Third).

 In addition, greenhouse gas emissions that are not caused by energy use, especially in the agricultural, industrial and waste management sectors, must be avoided as far as possible or compensated by negative emissions.
+In the transformation process, the challenge posed by climate change is an opportunity for a comprehensive modernization of our economy that shall be seized.

 Erneuerbare-Kreis